 See it in action for yourself.
 Head to Netsuite.com/kim and get a free product tour.

 What are your financial template options?

 You can get these from the Google Docs Template Gallery, where you’ll find some great options for Google Sheets.
 So what exactly can you expect to find for your budgetary needs?

-College gives great learning abilities, but also a big hole in the pocketbook, too.
-Being able to keep track of where you obtain the finances for the courses you take each semester and the total balance of what you need to spend is a big deal.
+College provides excellent learning opportunities but also a big hole in the pocketbook.
+Keeping track of where you obtain the finances for courses you take each semester and the total balance of what you need to spend is a big deal.